Javadyakuza/TIP3-Docs/Deployments/Internal/Burn.md

 <span  :class="LLdis">

-The code sample below utilizes both burn functions with the help of the locklift but checks the balance on the multi wallet TIP-3 contract:
+The code sample below utilizes both burn functions with the help of the locklift but checks the balance on the multi wallet TIP-3 contract.

+We use the previously written script stats from the [transfer tip3 tokens](./Transfer.md#step-1-write-transfer-script) section for the following script.

 ::: info
-Before we start to write our scripts we need to make sure that there is a file named `05-burn-tip3.ts` in the `script` folder in the project root.
+Before we start to write our scripts we need to make sure that there is a file named `07-burn-tip3.ts` in the `script` folder in the project root.
 :::

 </span>